icse-tamil-translations/icse-tamil-translations.github.io/index.md

 ---

 ## Contributing
-This site is licensed under the MIT License, meaning you too can contribute to it!
-From the appearance to the translations themselves!
+This site is licensed under the GNU GPLv3 License, meaning you too can contribute to it, From the appearance to the translations themselves!
 Everyone is welcome, especially translators.

 The initial scope of this site is to translate just 2 books fully, but in time we hope to expand to the third ICSE Class X Book, Rajaraja Chozhan.
 Me and Vishard do not have a copy of this book, so if anyone does have a copy, feel free to contribute.